rRMSAnalyzer: package to analyze RiboMethSeq data

 count_pos = 2,

-# Metadata parameters :
+# Metadata arguments :

 metadata_key = "filename",